Cooking Conversions – Liquid Measures & Dry Measures

 How Does the US Measure?

-The system in the US is a bit old-fashioned and it endures because it’s familiar.
+The measurement system in the US is a bit old-fashioned and it endures because it’s familiar and changing has proved too difficult.
 For example, in America, liquid which is used in recipes is measured in ounces.
 To cite an example, in the US, one fluid ounce of liquid would be measured as 28.41 milliliters in the UK, which equates to 29.57ml in metric measurements.

 If you grew up in America, you surely find the “one fluid ounce” measurement easier to understand.
 Other common measurements used in the US, for liquid ingredients used in cooking, including cups, pints, quarts and gallons.